Internet for Seniors

 Bundling services for additional discounts

-Internet service providers often have special deals when you sign up for multiple services, such as AT&T phone service to go with your AT&T internet or cable TV with your cable internet.
-Satellite internet providers sometimes have special satellite TV bundle deals too.
+Internet service providers often offer special deals when you sign up for multiple services, such as AT&T phone service to go with your AT&T internet or cable TV with your cable internet.
+Satellite internet providers sometimes offer special satellite TV bundle deals, too.

-Even if you end up spending more money with one company, you can often get extra value by bundling than if you purchased each of these services separately.
+Even if you spend more money with one company, you can often get extra value by bundling than if you purchased each service separately.

 Referring friends and family for referral bonuses